joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/15/movies/oscar-contenders-lady-gaga-ben-affleck-cate-blanchett.html?searchResultPosition=2

 **Inflation Has Arrived.
 Here’s What You Need to Know.**\
-`What is inflation, why is it up, and who does it hurt?
+`What is inflation, why is it up and whom does it hurt?
 A run through common questions about the ongoing price burst.`\
 https://nytimes.com/article/inflation-definition.html?searchResultPosition=3

 **Iran Agrees to Replace Cameras at Nuclear Site but Blocks Images**\